 Accessible sites are generally more usable to everyone – including people with disabilities, older people, people with low literacy, people who are not fluent in the language of the site, people with low bandwidth connections to the internet, people with older technologies, and new and infrequent web users – thus increasing the market segments and number of people who can successfully use the site.
-Increased usability, therefore, means web site users achieve their goals effectively, efficiently, and satisfactorily.
-When these users have a positive experience with a web site, they are more likely to use the site more thoroughly, return to the site more often, and to tell others about the site (‘viral marketing’).
+Increased usability means users achieve their goals more effectively, efficiently, and satisfactorily.
+When users have a positive experience they are more likely to use the site or application more thoroughly, return more often, and share their experience with others.

-Worldwide, 750 million people have a disability and three out of every 10 families are touched by a disability.
-In the United States alone, the estimated 62 million disabled persons – 10.2 million who are blind – have a purchasing power of 175 billion dollars.
-Of the 62 million Americans with a disability, four in ten are online.
-According to the article, “How the Internet Is Improving the Lives of Americans with Disabilities” , these users spend more time logged on and surfing the internet than non-disabled users.
+According to the article, “How the Internet Is Improving the Lives of Americans with Disabilities,” these users spend more time logged on and surfing the internet than non-disabled users.
 On average, they spend 20 hours per week online.
 This population is a significant and growing market, says the National Organization on Disability – and they are turning to the internet to shop.

-These figures demonstrate that an accessible site can be an opening to attaining a broader market share in the disabled sector.
-Organizations should also factor in those people affected by using older computers, low-bandwidth connections, or public access terminals, as well as portable technologies such as PDAs and mobile devices that can benefit from web pages with image alternatives, structural markup, proper linearization, and so on.
-Improving the accessibility and usability of sites for all users will enhance the user experience and improve customer acquisition, satisfaction, and loyalty.
+An accessible site can be an opening to a greater market share which includes those in the broader disabilities community.
+Organizations should also factor in people who use older devices, have slower internet connections, as mobile devices.
+All of these user segments can benefit from web pages with image alternatives, structural markup, proper linearization, and so on.
+Improving the accessibility and usability of sites will enhance the user experience for all users and improve customer acquisition, satisfaction, and loyalty.